zzzzzyj096/ctm_new/README.md

 ![Activations](assets/activations.gif)

 We present the Continuous Thought Machine (CTM), a model designed to unfold and then leverage neural activity as the underlying mechanism for observation and action.
-The CTM has three core innovations:
+Our contributions are:

 1. An internal temporal axis, decoupled from any input data, that enables neuron activity to unfold.